The Best Full Tower Case – For Enthusiasts

 |Award||Best Stealthy Full Tower Case|

-Full tower cases have sort of gone out of fashion in 2022, but there are still plenty of applications where full tower cases make perfect sense.
+Full tower cases have sort of gone out of fashion, but there are still plenty of applications where full tower cases make perfect sense.
 Water cooling is one of the primary applications for which a full tower case is perfect, which is why we included some full tower cases in our roundup for the best cases for water cooling as well.
-In any case, here are our picks for the best full tower case options you should consider if you’re building a gigantic rig in 2022.
+In any case, here are our picks for the best full tower case options you should consider if you’re building a gigantic rig.

 1. Corsair Obsidian 1000D